 It’s interesting how God sometimes returns us to our spiritual roots, even while we are pressing forward in the faith.

-Forty-four years ago on Easter Sunday, 1965, I became a Christian at eight years of age in response to a sermon preached by George Batson.
+Forty-three years ago on Easter Sunday, 1966, I became a Christian at eight years of age in response to a sermon preached by George Batson.
 George was then a young Assemblies of God pastor starting his first church in Annapolis, Maryland, and my parents were among the first members of his young congregation.

 I lost touch with George over the next forty years, but then ran into him while visiting a mutual friend.
 It took me several minutes to realize who he was, and my eyes then welled up in tears as I thanked him for leading me to the Lord.
 To my surprise, he and his wife vividly remembered my conversion those many decades before.
 He’s now one of my Facebook friends and a fellow faculty member at the liberal arts Christian college where I sometimes teach.